Mohammed Bin Rashid Library: Overview

 The design of the library is inspired by the shape of a lectern.
-The main features of this library will be a conference centre, exhibition spaces, a children's library, a bookshop on the ground floor, reading halls, service areas, a business library, and training halls.
+The main features of this library are a conference centre, exhibition spaces, a children's library, a bookshop on the ground floor, reading halls, service areas, a business library, and training halls.
 The basement of the library will be able to accommodate around a thousand cars.

-The project took over 6 years to complete at a cost of AED1 billion.
-300,000 to 400,000 volumes will be available in the library's open-access section.
+The project took more than six years to complete at a cost of AED1 billion.
+About 300,000 to 400,000 volumes will be available in the library's open-access section.
 The library will have book handling and information systems.
 The library has been designed by consortium of 'asp' Architekten Stuttgart, Obermeyer Planen+Beraten Munich, and the ACG Architecture Consulting Group.
 The structural design of the library and its foundation system was awarded from ACG to S. A. MIRO, INC. for their experience in designing complicated structures similar to the library.
 The project's main contractor was ASGC Construction, a Dubai-based construction group.

 History

 Sheikh Mohammed Bin Rashid Al Maktoum announced the conception of the library in February 2016, the "Year of Reading" in Dubai.
 Designed in the shape of an open book on a lectern, the seven-story library will cover 650,000 square feet of property and is expected to facilitate 9 million visitors annually.
-The Mohammed Bin Rashid Library will house over 4.5 million printed, digital, and audio books.
+The Mohammed Bin Rashid Library will house more than 4.5 million printed, digital, and audio books.
 The AED1 billion contract for the construction for the Mohammed Bin Rashid Library is the largest cultural project in Dubai.
 Construction began in September 2016, to be completed by mid-2018.
 As of December 2017, the construction of the library was 22% completed.
-In 2018 it was 72% complete.
+In 2018, it was 72% complete.

 The library was due to open in 2018 but was still under construction in 2019.
 As of February 2020, the facade was complete, the main structure was topped out, and the interior in late stages of development.
-The library was opened to public on the 16th of June, 2022 and hosted a meeting of the Dubai Executive Council on the 23rd of June 2022.
+The library was opened to public on 16 June 2022 and hosted a meeting of the Dubai Executive Council on 23 June 2022.